appvia/tako/README.md

 #### Re-sync Kubernetes

-Now, that we have a new `db` service and `db_data` volumen we need to let _Kev_ _infer the required translation keys_ to enable the new Compose service and volume to run on Kubernetes.
+Now, that we have a new `db` service and `db_data` volume we need to let _Kev_ _infer the key attributes_ to enable the new Compose service and volume to run on Kubernetes.

-Also, we've made some minor adjustments to the `wordpress` service. _Kev_ will need to reconcile those changes.
+Also, we've made some minor adjustments to the `wordpress` service. _Kev_ will reconcile those changes.

 This will be applied to all _Compose environment overrides_.